cdelieto1/cdelieto-cloudflare/README.md

-# 👷 `worker-template` Cassandra's first project using JS
+# 👷 `worker-template`

+Cassandra's first project using vanilla JS + Wrangler

 A template for kick starting a Cloudflare worker project.